-- 1. One violations of 15 C.F.R. §760.2(d) Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons: During the period January 2008 through April 2008, Climax engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, Climax, on one occasion, with intent to comply with further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted. - Two violations of 15 C.F.R. §760.5 Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States:
+- 1. One violation of 15 C.F.R. §760.2(d) Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons:

+During the period 2009 through 2011, Leprino engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Bahrain, Oman, Qatar and the United Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, Leprino, on one occasion, with intent to comply with further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted. - Fifteen violations of 15 C.F.R. §760.5 Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States:

-During the period January through April 2008, Climax engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, Climax, on two occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
-Climax failed to report to the Department of Commerce its receipts of these requests, as required by Section 760.5 of the Regulations.
+During the period 2009 through 2011, Leprino engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Bahrain, Oman, Qatar and the United Arab as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, Leprino, on fifteen occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+Leprino failed to report its receipts of these requests to the Department of Commerce, as required by Section 760.5 of the Regulations.